1. Strategic Planning, Scoping and Foresighting

 Auricht Projects understands that projects and programs bring about change and involve a group of inter-related activities that are planned and then executed in a certain sequence to create a particular product, output or service within specific time frame.
 Auricht Projects team members have a proven capacity to undertake project and program level reviews with the necessary knowledge and expertise to provide services to all elements of the project/program life cycle from scoping and initiation to implementation and finalisation.

-5. Capacity Building
+5. Capacity Building and Technical Backstopping

 Auricht Projects has a deep understanding of capacity building ranging from individual competencies through to organisational capability.
 Based on this knowledge we are able to integrate capacity building elements and benchmarking metrics into generic NRM projects and thereby measure impacts and progress resulting in considerable value add and organisational benefit.
+We have also used this expertise to provide technical backstopping and strategic support to numerous projects.

 6. Data Management and Information Systems